rafpang/musk-tweets/README.md

 4. Develop an NLP model to predict the like/retweet count if musk tweeted a user-specified tweet
 5. Perhaps some other fun facts about his tweets ?!

+Everything will be deployed using streamlit and heroku!

 Dataset was taken from here: https://www.kaggle.com/datasets/alexhuggler/elonmusk-tweets-as-of-9292022